dEhiN/CompStart/feature_addons/README.md

 ### 6. features/revert-commit_d2514b3dedfcda44c7a259377a0087d25696a8f21

 Tried to amend some commit messages but wasn't able to, so decided to detach HEAD at a previous commit.
 Commit d2514b3 is the commit just before branch **features/bat_installer** is merged into **main**.
 The commit log and reflog of main will look really crazy, particularly the reflog as attempted multiple times to rebase, but every time there were issues.
 Created this branch to push through the commit messages that show when **features/bat_installer** is merged into **main**.

+### 7. features/json_schema_update

+Continued working on the *startup_data.json* schema file, *startup_data.schema.json*.
+From a previous feature branch, the basics of the schema has been created, enough that when using an online JSON schema validator, everything validates without any errors.
+This time, the schema was out more using advanced JSON Schema specs, such as constraints on what keys are required, default values, an example, a title to the schema and a detailed description of the schema and all its keys.